 What is the Great Firewall of China?

-China’s Great Firewall, also known as the Golden Shield Project, is a censorship and surveillance project.
+China’s Great Firewall, also known as the Golden Shield Project, is an internet censorship and surveillance project.
 It blocks web pages and content that might result in anti-government sentiment.
 This means that it restricts Chinese citizens from accessing certain foreign websites, including Google, Facebook, and YouTube.
 It is the world’s largest national firewall.

 The government claims that this firewall exists to create a sense of unity among Chinese citizens.
 How?
 By not providing access to content that may promote hatred, disturb the established social order, advocate terrorism, and several other reasons.

-- Limiting access to foreign websites and news sources.
+- Limiting access to foreign websites and news sources;

-- Using automated algorithms that detect forbidden content and keywords on social media.
+- Using automated algorithms that detect forbidden content and keywords on social media;

-- Filtering online search results that are deemed “unfriendly” or “harmful” to the government.
+- Filtering online search results that are deemed unfriendly or harmful to the government.

 Are VPNs in China illegal?